List of active South African Navy ships: Riverine assault boat

-The Riverine Patrol Boats are a class of locally built inshore craft operated by the South African Navy's Maritime Reaction Squadron.
+The Riverine Patrol Boats are a class of locally built inshore craft operated by the SA Navy's Maritime Reaction Squadron.
 Three vessels were acquired in the mid-2010s to replace the earlier Project Xena patrol boats, which had served in the riverine role since the early 2000s.
 Built by Marine & General Engineering in Durban and designed by KND Naval Design, the class was developed specifically for operations in shallow and confined waterways.

 The boats measure 12 metres in length and are constructed for speed and manoeuvrability, with twin 450 hp MarineDiesel VGT-series engines driving Castoldi water jets.
 This gives them a top speed of 40–45 knots and excellent handling in riverine and littoral environments.
 Armament typically consists of a single 12.7 mm heavy machine gun and two 7.62 mm SS-77 machine guns, while each vessel has capacity for a small crew and up to 12 embarked troops.

 Equipped with modern navigation and communication systems, including Furuno radar and GPS, as well as Hytera and Icom radios, the boats offer a versatile platform for patrol, interception, and boarding operations.
 Their design also allows the carriage of a rigid-hull inflatable boat in the stern well to support boarding parties.